greg-raven/Uncommon-Sense/_posts/2021-08-15-the-truth-about-afghanistan.md

 ---
-title: 'The truth about Afghanistan'
+title: "The truth about Afghanistan"
 layout: post
 categories:
 - war